kirame09/sparkpost-api-documentation/services/introduction.md

 * Administrators can [generate an API key](https://app.sparkpost.com/account/credentials).
 Please take care to record and safeguard your API keys at all times.
 You cannot retrieve an API key after it has been created.
 * For examples of supplying the Authorization header, refer to the cURL example below or any of the individual API request examples.

+## API examples
+SparkPost Enterprise customers should note to change the API endpoint in all the example calls to their specific environment

 ## Using Postman

 If you use [Postman](https://www.getpostman.com/) you can click the following button to import the SparkPost API as a collection:

 [![Run in Postman](https://s3.amazonaws.com/postman-static/run-button.png)](https://www.getpostman.com/run-collection/81ee1dd2790d7952b76a)

+**SparkPost Enterprise customers will need to change the endpoint in the URL field for each call**

 ## Using cURL
 If you are using cURL to call the API, you must include the resource URI in quotes when you pass in multiple query parameters separated by an `&`.